NormandaleWells/CSn/CS1/Algorithm_correctness.md

 addition algorithms, which are variations on binary search called `lower_bound()` and `upper_bound()`.

+Later, we'll extend these concepts to cover instance functions of a class, at which point the concept of a class invariant will come into play.

 * [Preconditions and exceptions](Preconditions.md)
 * [Postconditions and testing](Postconditions.md)
 * [Invariants](Invariants.md)